• Menu

 Q. Is tap water safe to drink?

 A. Definitely do not drink water in your hotel room that’s straight from the tap.
 It is perfectly fine, however, to use tap water purified with a Steripen or some other water purifier.
-Though it “should” be OK to brush your teeth with tap water, if you are at all sensitive to intestinal issues, you should use bottled water instead.
+Though it “should” be OK to brush your teeth with tap water, if you are at all sensitive to intestinal issues, you should use filtered or bottled water instead.

 Q. Do I need any special medications or a first aid kit?